Azure/AKS-Landing-Zone-Accelerator/README.md

 ### CAF Terraform Landingzones

-A [reference implementation](https://github.com/Azure/caf-terraform-landingzones-starter/tree/starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline) for Enterprise-Scale for AKS using CAF terraform module that abstracts away having to manually write terraform code and makes use of the Rover devcontainer.
+A [reference implementation](https://github.com/Azure/caf-terraform-landingzones-starter/tree/starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline) for Enterprise-Scale for AKS using CAF terraform module that abstracts away the need for writing terraform code and makes use of the Rover devcontainer.

-This reference implementation is great for customers who want use an advanced well thought out model for using terraform modules and/or are familiar with CAF terraform modules or want to get familiar with it.
+This reference implementation is great for customers who want to use an advanced and well thought out model for using terraform modules and/or are familiar with CAF terraform modules or want to get familiar with it.

 ## Steps of Implementation for Enterprise-Scale for AKS

-A deployment of AKS-hosted workloads typically experiences a separation of duties and lifecycle management in the area of prerequisites, the host network, the cluster infrastructure, and finally the workload itself.
-This reference implementation is similar.
-Also, be aware our primary purpose is to illustrate the topology and decisions of an AKS cluster.
-We feel a "step-by-step" flow will help you learn the pieces of the solution and give you insight into the relationship between them.
-Ultimately, lifecycle/SDLC management of your cluster and its dependencies will depend on your situation (team roles, organizational standards, etc), and will be implemented as appropriate for your needs.
+A deployment of AKS-hosted workloads typically requires a separation of duties and lifecycle management in different areas, such as prerequisites, the host network, the cluster infrastructure, the shared services and finally the workload itself.
+This reference implementation is no different.
+Also, be aware that our primary purpose is to illustrate the topology and decisions involved in the deployment of an AKS cluster.
+We feel a "step-by-step" flow will help you learn the pieces of the solution and will give you insight into the relationship between them.
+Ultimately, lifecycle/SDLC management of your cluster and its dependencies will depend on your situation (organizational structures, standards, processes and tools), and will be implemented as appropriate for your needs.

 ### Next step